Babloo7036/Asana_assistant/README.md

 # Asana_assistant
+**Asana** is an AI-powered chatbot designed to assist users in identifying potential medications based on their symptoms.
+Users can describe their health concerns, and Asana intelligently analyzes their symptoms to suggest suitable medicines.
+It leverages advanced natural language processing (NLP) and medical databases to provide accurate and relevant recommendations, enhancing user convenience and healthcare accessibility.

 ## Overview
 This project is a **Pharma Chatbot** that suggests medicines based on user symptoms.
 It is built using **Flask** for the backend and **HTML, CSS, and JavaScript** for the frontend.
 The chatbot leverages **Natural Language Processing (NLP)** and **Machine Learning (ML)** to provide accurate medicine recommendations.